-A great thesis statement illustrates your unique position, even if the majority of people disagree with you.
+A great thesis illustrates your unique position, even if the majority of people disagree with you.
 Use well-researched evidence, ideas, and concepts to prove your point.
 This will surely benefit you, but don’t forget that the arguments must be true!

 - What else?

 Think about whether your thesis can be of at least some benefit to people.
-It is always a wonderful feeling to know that your thesis statement (and the paper itself!) can solve a problem.
+It is always a wonderful feeling to know that your thesis (and the paper itself!) can solve a problem.
 To be honest, that’s why students are often given “eco” topics: we need to find innovative ways to address global problems.

 - Can I make it shorter?

 This is one of the most important questions you can ask.
 If you can do it, there is nothing more to consider.